-This is the genuine, true wild "Norwegian Angelica", collected from the shoreline in northern Norway, 200 miles inside the Arctic circle, where temperatures plunge to below minus 40C in the cold dark winters.
-This compact form makes basal rosettes of divided leathery leaves, above which appear in summer, stocky stems holding globular balls of greenish-white flowers.
+This seed has been collected from plants which were grown from seed of the true wild "Norwegian Angelica", growing on the shoreline in northern Norway, 200 miles inside the Arctic circle, where temperatures plunge to below minus 40C in the cold dark winters.
+This form makes basal rosettes of divided leathery leaves, above which appear in summer, stocky stems holding globular balls of greenish-white flowers.
 Later appear the very distinctive, spherical, congested heads of large fragrant seeds.
 It may be used either as a culinary herb or a striking garden plant!

 Common name:Garden Angelica, Holy Ghost, Wild Celery, and Norwegian angelica